 ensure the safe takeoff and landing of commercial and military aircraft.
 Duties include coordination between air-traffic control and maintenance personnel; dispatching; using airfield landing and navigational aids; implementing airfield safety procedures; monitoring and maintaining flight records; and applying knowledge of weather information.

-In this career summary, you will find out what the job of An Airport Operations Manager is about and what it is like.
+In this career summary, you will find out what the job of an Airfield Operations Specialist is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.